-Welcome to Homestead School!
-The purpose of the School Accountability Report Card is to provide our community with information about the school's instructional programs, academic achievement, materials, facilities, and staff.
-Information about the Ventura Unified School District is also provided.
+The purpose of this School Accountability Report Card is to provide parents with information about the school's instructional programs, academic achievement, materials and resources, facilities, and the school staff.
+Information about Ventura Unified School District is also provided.

-Parents and community members play a very important role in the school.
-Whether through volunteering on campus or supporting students at home with healthy choices, your role is crucial to student success.
+Parents and community play an essential role in the school.
 Understanding the school's educational program, student achievement, and curriculum development can assist both school and community in ongoing program improvement.

 We have made a commitment to provide the best educational program possible for our students.
 The excellent quality of our program is a reflection of our highly committed staff.
-We are dedicated to ensuring that our school is a welcoming, stimulating environment where students are actively involved in learning the Common Core State Standards as well as positive values.
-Together, we build the stepping stones toward a successful future for the children in our care.
-Thank you for your support of Homestead School.
+We are dedicated to ensuring that Sheridan Way Elementary School is a welcoming, stimulating environment where students are actively engaged in learning academics as well as developing positive values.
+Through our hard work, our students will be challenged to reach their maximum potential.